 The Legacy

 Crystal Castles influenced an enormous amount of music.
 The intersection of noise, pop melody, and electronic production that they pioneered can be heard in everything from 100 gecs to the broader hyperpop movement.
 Their first two albums remain touchstones for anyone making music that wants to be beautiful and broken at the same time.
+The production approach, treating the human voice as raw material for distortion, using compression as an expressive rather than corrective tool, refusing the distinction between beautiful sounds and ugly ones, showed a generation of producers what the aesthetic ceiling of noise-pop could be.

 But legacy is not just about influence.
 It is also about accountability, about what happens when the mythology of a band collides with the reality of the people inside it.